EsGibtKeineMItte/BetaCore/README.md

 *MySQL*

+If you want to use MySQL - you can do this but BetaCore althouth works without it.

 You will need a MySQL Database, that you will have to setup a MySQL Database an a table called PLAYER_INFO, which the columns UUID [varchar],Rank[String], Money[int], Rank [varchar].